Trump says he expects to be arrested, calls for protest

 That did not stop Trump from taking to his social media platform to say “illegal leaks” from Bragg's office indicate that “THE FAR & AWAY LEADING REPUBLICAN CANDIDATE & FORMER PRESIDENT OF THE UNITED STATES OF AMERICA, WILL BE ARRESTED ON TUESDAY OF NEXT WEEK.”

-A spokesperson and a lawyer for Trump said his Truth Social post was based on media reports — though they did not say which ones — rather than any actual update from, or communication with, prosecutors.
-The district attorney’s office declined to comment Saturday.
+A Trump lawyer, Susan Necheles, said Trump's post was “based on the media reports," though the origin of Trump's Tuesday reference was unclear.
+The district attorney’s office declined comment.

-Should Trump be indicted, he would be arrested only if he refused to surrender.
-Trump's lawyers have previously said he would follow normal procedure, meaning he would likely agree to surrender at a New York Police Department precinct or directly to Bragg's office.
+Trump's aides and legal team have been preparing the possibility of an indictment.
+Should that happen, he would be arrested only if he refused to surrender.
+Trump’s lawyers have previously said he would follow normal procedure, meaning he would likely agree to surrender at a New York Police Department precinct or directly to Bragg’s office.

 It is unclear whether Trump’s supporters would heed his protest call or if he retains the same persuasive power he held as president.
 Trump’s posts on Truth Social generally receive far less attention than he used to get on Twitter, but he maintains a deeply loyal base.
 The aftermath of the Jan.
 6 riot, in which hundreds of Trump loyalists were arrested and prosecuted in federal court, may also have dampened the passion among supporters for confrontation.